-While on campus, students will be able to take advantage of NTU facilities, including access to the largest library in Taiwan, the university’s fitness and health centers, and multiple on-campus cafeterias and restaurants.
+No matter where students live, while they are on campus, they will be able to take advantage of NTU facilities, including access to the largest library in Taiwan, the university’s fitness and health centers, and multiple on-campus cafeterias and restaurants.
 Perhaps most importantly, students will have the ability to join NTU student groups and make friends with Taiwanese students.

 CGY in Taipei will be an opportunity for students to learn a language, explore a different part of the world, and discover more about themselves.